mako-framework/docs/08_learn_more/00_command_event_and_query_buses.md

 ###### Command bus:

-The command bus is used to handle an action.
+The command bus is used to handle commands.
 One example is a `CreateUserCommand` command which creates a new user.
 Commands should be handled by a single command handler and the handler must not return any values.

 ###### Event bus:

 The event bus is used to handle an event.
-One example is a `UserCreatedEvent` event.
+One example is a `UserCreatedEvent` event that sends the newly created user a welcome email.
 Events can be handled by zero to an infinite number of event handlers and the handlers must not return any values.

 ###### Query bus:

-The query bus is used to handle an event.
-One example is a `GetUserQuery` query.
+The query bus is used to handle queries.
+One example is a `GetUserQuery` query which fetches a user from the database.
 Queries should be handled by a single query handler and the handler should return data.
 Note that queries should *not* alter the state of the application.

 > Commands, events and queries should be simple DTO objects while handlers can be any type of [callable](https://www.php.net/manual/en/language.types.callable.php).
 We suggest using invokable classes as handlers as they allow for dependencies to be injected through the constructor thanks to the [dependency injection container](:base_url:/docs/:version:/getting-started:dependency-injection).